-Celebrating Orthodox Christian Christmas
+Celebrating Orthodox Christmas

-Orthodox Christian Christmas is celebrated on the 6th - 7th January.
+Orthodox Christmas is celebrated on the 6th - 7th January.
 While much of the Christian world celebrates on the 25th December, Orthodox Christians follow the Julian calendar instead of the Gregorian calendar which accounts for this difference.

 History & Significance